xmartlabs/xmartlabs.github.io/_posts/2017-06-16-the-tale-behind-dreamsnap-and-bender-or-how-to-compete-with-forge-google-facebook-and-apple-and-stay-alive.md

 Around mid March we got our first version of Dreamsnap completely functioning.
 We kept working hard on it, doing experiments, optimizations and improving the user experience.

 Later, on April 20, [Facebook showed efforts to support Metal within Caffe2](https://github.com/caffe2/caffe2/commit/d0ce496d2fdf9c0d0ded73f8552e18a82a85e1ba).
-The next day, [Forge](https://github.com/hollance/Forge), "a collection of helper code that makes it a little easier to construct deep neural networks using Apple's MPSCNN framework", was released.
+The next day, [Forge], "a collection of helper code that makes it a little easier to construct deep neural networks using Apple's MPSCNN framework", was released.

 <div style="text-align:center;margin-bottom:20px"><img src="https://media.giphy.com/media/umMYB9u0rpJyE/giphy.gif" alt="shocked" /></div>